sondreb/data-exchange-pattern/README.md

 * Fits well in a system that utilizes different external providers for different countries.
 * Improves the code quality of systems that have a lot of data orchestration.

-## Sample Project
+## Sample Projects

-The sample project is built with a shared common library that implements the Data Segment Exchange Pattern, and there is a domain class library for business logic and Web API project for calling.
+The sample projects is built with a shared common library that implements the Data Segment Exchange Pattern, and there is a domain class library for business logic and Web API project for calling.
 The pattern fits well for both APIs and for self-contained applications and services.

+* **InheritanceSample** (in development): Uses inheritance and base models to implement the pattern.

+* **AnnotationSample** (in planning): Uses annotations with attributes on classes, which separates the pattern from the domain model more than the InheritanceSample.

 ## Final Notes